 Too Much Humidity

-If you haven’t actually felt it, chances are you have at least heard about the influence humidity can have on how hot the weather feels.
+If you haven’t felt it, chances are you have at least heard about the influence humidity can have on how hot the weather feels.
 An 80-degree day in one area might feel cooler than an 80-degree day in a spot with more humidity.
 This can happen in your house, too.
-If there is too much humidity, it more challenging for your body to monitor internal temperatures.
+If there is too much humidity, it is more challenging for your body to monitor internal temperatures.

 Dehumidified air feels cooler, so you may be able to set your thermostat at a higher temp and maintain your home comfort, which could provide you with energy savings.